fltk/fltk/fluid/README_fl.txt

 Type Fl_Type <word>

-  "uid" <word> : since Oct 2023, optional, a unique id for this node within the project file “label” <word> : text
+  "uid" <4-digit-hex> : since Oct 2023, optional, a unique id for this node within the project file “label” <word> : text
   “user_data” <word> : a value or an expression “user_data_type” <word> : usually “void*” or “long”